 Panel chair Mark Miodownik said: “This year, the panel was especially on the lookout for projects that focused on underserved audiences from deprived areas of the country.
 With an annual demand of around 124,000 engineering graduates every year, the profession desperately needs to engage with diverse communities to bring in new talent.”

-- Blown away by @TeamZoe who raised £165K for preventing premature births
+- Blown away by @TeamZoe who raised £170K for preventing preterm births

 - The amazing machine – you !